frictionlessdata/frictionlessdata.io/doc/publish-tabular.md

       http://your.website.com/mydatapackage/data.csv

   This can be a problem with services like e.g. Google Drive where files in a given folder don't have a web address that relates to that folder.
-The reason we need to preserve relative paths is that your
+The reason we need to preserve relative paths is that when using the Data Package client software will compute the full path from the location of the datapackage.json itself plus the relative path for the file give in the datapackage.json resources section.

 ----